 Non recycled rubbish

-We send your non-recycled rubbish to the Energy-from-Waste (EfW) facility on Teesside.
+Since 2014, the partnership has sent your non-recycled rubbish to our Energy-from-Waste (EfW) facility on Teesside.
 The facility uses a high-tech burning process to convert the waste into electricity for the National Grid.